fabiog1901/IoT-predictive-maintenance/README.md

 Cloudera Edge Management gives you a visual overview of all MiNiFi agents in your environment, and allows you to update the flow configuration for each one, with versioning control thanks to the **NiFi Registry** integration.
 In this lab, you will create the MiNiFi flow and publish it for the MiNiFi agent to pick it up.

 Open the EFM Web Ui at http://public-hostname:10080/efm/ui.
-Ensure you see your minifi agent's heardbeat messages in the **Events Monitor**.
+Ensure you see your minifi agent's heartbeat messages in the **Events Monitor**.

 ![](./images/image14.png)